 Concordia-Chicago Marketing Degree Overview

-We offers two marketing degrees: a bachelor of arts in marketing and a bachelor of science in business administration with emphasis in marketing.
+We offers two marketing degrees: a bachelor of arts in business administration with an emphasis in marketing and a bachelor of science in business administration with emphasis in marketing.
 Both the bachelor of arts and the bachelor of science options prepare students for an exciting career in a dynamic field.
 Graduates with marketing degrees find jobs as brand and product managers, marketing and sales executives, analysts, research executives and more.

 Our rigorous but flexible degree programs build students’ critical knowledge of business and business issues.
 Faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.